-A Fall Breakfast Treat, Pumpkin Pecan Pie Granola
+A Fall Breakfast Treat: Pumpkin Pecan Pie Granola

-Welcome friends to this edition of Feature Fridays!
-Today, I thought it would be fun to feature a recipe to celebrate the autumn season and one that would start your day off to take in all that Fall has to offer.
+My friends, today I thought it would be fun to feature a recipe to celebrate the autumn season and one that would start your day off to take in all that Fall has to offer.
 Enter my favorite homemade granola, Pumpkin Pecan Pie Granola.
 I could live on this stuff!
 Seriously.

 This recipe for Pumpkin Pecan Pie Granola was created a year ago last April following the Nourished Food Blogger Conference in Chicago, Illinois.
 All in attendance received a gift bag brimming over with gluten-free goodness.
 And, Attune Foods was one of the most generous sponsors.
 In each gift bag, we received a jumbo box of their fabulous certified gluten-free and organic Erewhon Crispy Brown Rice Cereal.
 Also, another generous sponsor supplied us with small bags of gluten-free granola, Purely Elizabeth.